wormhole-foundation/wormhole/docs/protocol.md

 Most of the disadvantages of the MultiSig solution come down to the high gas costs of verifying multiple transactions and tracking individual guardian key changes / set changes on other chains.

-In order to proof a quorum on a single signature, there exist different mechanisms for so called Threshold signatures.
+In order to prove a quorum on a single signature, there exist different mechanisms for so-called Threshold signatures.
 A single signature is generated using a multi party computation process or aggregation of signatures from different parties of a group and only valid if a previously specified quorum has participated in the generation of such signature.